hartwigmedical/hmftools/sv-linx/README.md

 We don’t cluster other common sequences such as telomeric sequences, Sine/Alu or LINE/L1 as these tend to be associated with genome wide insertion patterns rather than specific clusters which touch a repetitive region.

 #### Incomplete and small complex cluster merging
-These rules are implemented to merge small unresolve with 3 or less variants to other unresolved clusters with an arbitrary cluster size where the location and orientation of proximate or overlapping breakends between the 2 clusters indicated that they may be linked.
+These rules are implemented to merge small unresolved with 3 or less variants to other unresolved clusters with an arbitrary cluster size where the location and orientation of proximate or overlapping breakends between the 2 clusters indicated that they may be linked.

 ##### Breakends straddled by consecutive same orientation breakends
 Merge any non resolved breakend to a cluster which straddles it immediately on both sides with 2 breakends facing the same direction, and where the facing breakends have matching ploidy.